Legislative & Political Dept.

 Congress Looks at Consolidation

-(This article by Legislative & Political Department officers Myke Reid and Steve Albanese was first published in the July/August 2007 issue of The American Postal Worker magazine.)
+(This article appeared in the July/August 2007 issue of The American Postal Worker magazine.)

 A bill introduced in the U.S. House of Representatives would establish firm deadlines for Area Mail Processing surveys and would prohibit the USPS from removing equipment or reducing the workforce in affected facilities while it studies proposed consolidations.
 We encourage all postal employees to contact their congressional representatives and urge them to support this bill.